 Forty-two percent of public housing tenants aged 15-64 years reported a disability in 2003, compared with 17% of people in all housing tenure types.
-At 30 June 2004, 27% of public housing tenants and 17% of SOMIH tenants reported that their main source of household income was DSP (see Tables 6.6, 6.15 and 6.16).
+At 30 June 2004, 27% of public housing tenants and 17% of SOMIH tenants reported that their main source of household income was DSP (see AIHW 2005e:284, 301).

 People accessing services from the Supported Accommodation Assistance Program (SAAP) were considered part of the 'disability' client group if they received DSP or DVA disability pension; were referred from or to a psychiatric unit; or requested or received disability-specific services (AIHW: Murdoch 2005).
 During 2002-03, of the total 97,600 SAAP clients, 24,900 (26%) were in the SAAP 'disability' client group2.
 These 'disability' clients had an average of 1.80 support periods, compared with 1.67 for all other clients.
 People in this client group were more likely than other SAAP clients to be male (58% compared with 38%), and were on average 7 years older (mean age of 36.8 years compared with 29.8 years for other SAAP clients).
-See Chapter 7 for more discussion of the SAAP program.